jcogh/PFD/README.md

 ## Features

-- User authentication
+- User authentication and authorization
 - Dashboard with financial overview
 - Expense tracking by category
-- Transaction listing
+- Transaction listing and management
-- Data visualization with charts
+- Data visualization with interactive charts
-- Dark mode user interface
+- CSV import for bulk transaction upload
 - Encryption of sensitive data

 ## Technology Stack